JeffHing/angular-cabinet/README.md

 The cabinetDirective identifies the element as a cabinet which contains one or more drawer directives.
-It is responsible for determining which drawers should be opened or closed based upon the drawers' open states and user specified policy options.
+It is responsible for determining which drawers should be opened or closed based upon the drawers' open states and applied user options.
 For applying CSS rules, it adds the 'cabinet' class to the element.

 ```html